phax/ph-commons/README.md

     * `GenericJAXBMarshaller` now has a chaining API
     * Made `MimeTypeParserException` a checked Exception
     * Added `CertificateHelper.getEncodedCertificate()`
+* v9.5.3 - 2020-10-22
+    * Reverting the changes from 9.5.2
+    * Made the JAXB DateTime adapter classes more resilient by trimming the input string
+* v9.5.2 - 2020-09-25
+    * Experimental release that uses `CommonsHashMap` instead of `CommonsWeakHashMap` for all registries having `Class<?>` as the key
 * v9.5.1 - 2020-09-18
     * Build with Java 1.8 instead of Java 11 because of binary incompatibility with `ByteBuffer.flip()` signature
 * v9.5.0 - 2020-09-17